FAQs

 Placement – A placement in industry is a validated work experience opportunity that is assessed and accredited towards your Imperial degree classification.
 Often referred to as a ‘year in industry’ or ‘commercial placement’, industrial placements are an opportunity for you to put into practice your academic skills and knowledge within a professional setting.

-Insights - Many investment banks, financial services companies and other organisations run Spring and Summer 'Insight’ programmes or 'Spring weeks' designed for first year students or second year students on four year courses.
+Insights - Many investment banks, financial services companies and other organisations run spring and summer 'Insight’ programmes or 'Spring weeks' designed for first year students or second year students on four year courses.
 The insight programmes often include training courses or work shadowing opportunities rather than actual work and are designed to give an introduction to the sector.
 These insight programmes will help you gain a formal internship in your penultimate year.

 What are the other ways to get experience?